Greetings from the Chairperson

 In 2000, several SIETAR members and I formed the first Special Interest Group (SIG)–the Contrast Culture Method (CCM).
 This SIG began after attending Dr. Edward Stewart’s special workshop in 1999 on the Contrast Culture Method, and the idea to form a CCM study group grew out of discussions held at the SIETAR annual retreat in the fall of the same year.
 Our CCM SIG is still continuing its work.
 We have conducted workshops for teachers, students–both Japanese and non Japanese, business people, Japanese host families for exchange students, and staff members of international exchange departments.
 I am happy to report that we held our first ‘international’ CCM workshops in Laos in February 2014, where we worked with Lao university students who are about to begin MA programs in Australia and with a group of university professors at the national university.

-We organized the SIETAR Student Fair in 2013, which was quite successful, and we held another one in November 2014.
+We organized the SIETAR Student Fair in 2013, which was quite successful, and we have since held it annually.
 Students have taken over the planning and organizing, and it is now an annual event.

 I am grateful to SIETAR for enabling me to meet many interesting people and to learn from the many presentations at the chapter and conference sessions.
 The range of topics that are connected with intercultural communication and cultural issues is vast, and, as a result, my horizon has been greatly expanded by working in this organization.